Published March 22nd, 2012

 Lobstering as an industry began in the 1820s with the emergence of “smackmen”, or middlemen who would transport by barge the lobsters caught in Maine to merchants clamoring for them in Boston and New York.
 Lobsters began being canned in the 1830s and Portland’s B&M (now known for its baked beans) built its reputation on canning these crustaceans and sending them around the world.
 By 1885, commercial lobstering accounted for nearly 130 million pounds of the consumed crustacean per year – including plenty of specimens weighing forty or more pounds – but after overfishing depleted the population to around 30 million by 1900, the fishery imposed stricter standards on the size of the catch.

-Today, lobsters are so prized that “lobster gangs” have formed in Maine waters to protect lucrative fishing spots from lobstermen not in the “gang.”
-One well-known gang operates on Monhegan Island, where by state law 17 lobsterman have exclusive rights to the water immediate around the island.
+Today, lobsters are so prized that “lobster gangs” have formed in Maine waters to protect lucrative fishing spots from lobstermen, not in the “gang.”
+One well-known gang operates on Monhegan Island, whereby state law 17 lobsterman have exclusive rights to the water immediately around the island.
 These guys aren’t delicate when it comes to making a living on Maine’s delicacy.

 Jessika Brooks Brewer